genexlance/postquantumlattice/wordpress-plugin/README.md

 1. **Download the Plugin**
    - Download the plugin ZIP file from your microservice
-   - Or clone this repository into your WordPress plugins directory

 2. **Upload to WordPress**
    - Go to WordPress Admin → Plugins → Add New